skienzmatishun/rippreport/content/p/two-questions-decide-fairhopes-future/index.md

 ---
-title: "TWO QUESTIONS DECIDE FAIRHOPE'S FUTURE"
+title: TWO QUESTIONS DECIDE FAIRHOPE'S FUTURE
 date: 2025-08-21
 categories:
 - elections
-thumbnail: "img/two-questions-decide-fairhopes-future.png"
+thumbnail: img/two-questions-decide-fairhopes-future.png
 tags:
 - Wilson
 - City Council
 - Sullivan
 - BP
 summary: "Two questions every voter should be asking in this city council election: Should the mayor take a second salary as utilities director or should that money fund a qualified engineer to oversee electric, gas, water and sewer?
 Do you support creating council districts so that citizens have a clear representative instead of five at-large seats that protect special interests?"
 authors:
 - admin
+alttags: "Graphic promoting two key questions for Fairhope city council election: mayor salary vs. engineer hire, and district repre..."
 ---
 <a href="https://www.facebook.com/story.php?story_fbid=10163914426269993&id=775124992&rdid=HYqWtmxN4hd2hZQ2">From Facebook.</a>

 Karin Wolff Wilson is in Fairhope, AL.